rumq/java-corejava-book/pages/v1ch06InterfacesLamddaInnetClasses.md

 The Supplier interface is a functional interface that takes no parameters and returns an object.

+>A Supplier has no arguments and yields a value of type T when it is called.
+Suppliers are used for lazy evaluation, (where the value is not computed until it is needed.)

 See the examples in [SupplierTest](../book-code/corejava/v1ch06/pawarv/SupplierTest.java).

 ### 6.2.4 Method References

 ### 6.2.5 Constructor References
 ### 6.2.6 Variable Scope
 ### 6.2.7 Processing Lambda Expressions